wiku/nbp-rates/README.md

                         instead of the given day.
 ```

 __Note: Option ```-p``` is very important.__ If specified, it will fetch rates for the __previous__ working day, instead of the requested date.
-Eg. If your date is Monday, you will get exchange rate from previousFriday!
+Eg. If your date is Monday, you will get exchange rate from previous working day (Friday)!
 This is useful when you have a list of transactions made on specific dates, but need to fetch average exchange rates for the preceeding days.__

 ## Examples